-The procedure is so simple and fast that you can have a final divorce granted within 2 - 3 days.
+The procedure is so simple and fast that you can have a final divorce granted in approximately 2 - 3 business days.
 Remarriage, if that is one of your concerns, depends on the jurisdiction where the marriage is to take place.
 There is no waiting period in many jurisdictions here in the United States or elsewhere in the world.

 In accordance with Mexican law:

 (---ART.31.- THE DOMICILE OF A PERSON, IN ORDER TO PERFORM LEGAL ACTION IS SET BY YOUR ATTORNEY AT LAW TO RECEIVE AND TO ISSUE NOTIFICATIONS FROM THE COURT, THESE CAN BE REPRESENTED BY A DESIGNATED PERSON BY MEANS OF AN “SPECIAL POWER OF ATTORNEY”, DULY SIGNED BY THE MOVING PARTY.
 (YOU)

 Your attorney, Under the power of attorney you are giving him, will establish Mexican residency for you and will file the required certificate of residency with the court.
 This affirms your right to have the Mexican courts grant your divorce.